 The lower Bedford Street wing of the Portland Commons turns to run parallel to Durham Street, forming the eastern edge of our new one-acre Residential Quad.

-The Residential Quad is an open, gently sloping green lawn that will become the signature open space for USM, framed by Masterton Hall on the west, the new Portland Commons on the east, and the new Career & Student Success Center on the north.
+The Residential Quad is an open, gently sloping green lawn that will become the signature open space for USM, framed by Masterton Hall on the west, the new Portland Commons on the east, and the new McGoldrick Center for Career & Student Success on the north.

-The Career & Student Success Center serves as a fulcrum in the overall campus plan, reconciling the non-parallel geometries of Bedford and Falmouth Streets.
+The McGoldrick Center for Career & Student Success serves as a fulcrum in the overall campus plan, reconciling the non-parallel geometries of Bedford and Falmouth Streets.

 The façade facing Bedford Street terminates the University Quad and offers a south-facing grand portico, providing comfortable shade in the spring, summer, and fall while offering weather protection in the winter.
 The west façade parallels the east façade of Masterton Hall and defines an important north-south cross-campus connector.
 The north facade parallels Falmouth Street and forms the southern edge of a series of east-west green spaces that connect the campus from the Law School to the Sullivan Gymnasium, anticipating future campus building projects to the north along Falmouth Street.

-In sum, the Career & Student Success Center is a true center of the Campus.
+In sum, the McGoldrick Center for Career & Student Success is a true center of the Campus.
 Bustling with activity from dawn until late in the evening, this building becomes a crossroads for both residential and commuter students, faculty, staff, and community members.
 It connects three important open spaces and becomes a welcoming social hub for all.

 Creating buildings that are didactically sustainable, welcoming, and tied directly to the visual language of the nearby campus buildings are imperatives for the design.
 The Portland Commons is woven into the fabric of the campus, while the Student Success Center becomes the iconic center of the campus.